Pakistan court relieves 350 Indian jailed for illegal fishing

-A court here on Wednesday ordered the release of 350 Indian fishermen, who were jailed for illegal fishing.
+A court in Islamabad on Wednesday ordered the release of 350 Indian fishermen, who were jailed for illegal fishing.

 Judicial Magistrate Malir Salman Amjid Siddiqui in his order told the Interior Ministry to release the fishermen who at the earliest.